adhes14/otel_ai/README.md

-# VS Code Copilot Chat OTel Auditing & Reporting System
+# OTel Auditing & Reporting System

-A 100% local, privacy-focused tool designed to intercept, persist, and analyze telemetry metrics emitted by **VS Code Copilot Chat**.
+A 100% local, privacy-focused tool designed to intercept, persist, and analyze telemetry metrics emitted by **VS Code Copilot Chat**, **Copilot CLI**, and **Opencode**.
 It operates as an autonomous OTLP/HTTP collector, parsing token usage and estimated costs broken down by model (for both standard and multi-agent orchestration flows).

 ---